wqking/obfupy/readme.md

 ## Dependences

-obfupy requires Python 3.9 or later, it doesn't have any other dependences.
+obfupy requires Python 3.9 or later, it doesn't have any other dependencies.

 ## Install